A-M-V.ORG

 Survey Results

-90% of 45 survey respondents cited confusing navigation and upload processes as reasons for not using the site.
-Below is what the most active users primarily use it for:
+90% of 45 survey respondents cited confusing navigation and upload processes as reasons for disliking the site.
+Below is what active users primarily use it for:

 A few of our competitors included YouTube, Vimeo, Dailymotion, Ted, & Facebook/Meta.

-This feature analysis highlights the competitors use for exceptional user experiences including:
+This analysis highlights features that our competitors uses for exceptional user experiences, including:

 -